 A big Offer

-Jack Kirby, who turned down Carrabotta for work at comics studio, later offered the struggling artist break after spotting his pregnant wife in the lobby as he was seeing Carrabotta out, according to Carrabotta in 2006 interview.
+Jack Kirby, who turned down Carrabotta for work at a comics studio, later offered the struggling artist a break after spotting his pregnant wife in the lobby as he was seeing Carrabotta out, according to Carrabotta in a 2006 interview.

 Jack was very nice.
 I was just a kid back then, only 21.
 As he walked me out, I said, “By the way, this is my wife, Connie.”
 Connie stands up and Jack does a double-take up and down because she’s pregnant….
 He said, “Sit here a minute, I need to go back to my office.”
 He writes a note and seals it, and tells me to go back to Stan with the note. … [Upon doing so,] Stan said, “Jack says you’re a good artist.”
 I said, “Oh, I don’t know.
 Would you like to see my samples?”
 He says, “No, that’s OK.
 Jack says you’re a good artist.
 I’ll tell you what,” and he throws this script across the desk.
 He says, “I want this back in a week.”